aokray/F4A/README.md

 # Setup Instructions
-(Please note, these instructions are a work in progress.
-There are parts missing that are vital for F4A to work.
-Please contact me at arokray@gmail.com if you'd like to deploy this or contribute, I can get you up and running before later versions are deployed.)
+(Please note, these instructions are a work in progress.)

 # Prerequisites